 The bill is supported by the AHC and many other recreation organizations.

-For more industry news visit the AHC website.
+For more information visit the American Horse Council website.